Today’s #Tango Thought 025: Floorcraft!

 “Floorcraft” best defined, in layman’s terms, as: Following the couple ahead of you, trying not to hit tables, chairs, or to bash your partner into anyone or anything, whilst simultaneously using non-repetitive vocabulary, in time to the music, all while keeping the rotunda moving.
+That definition is a bit simplistic.
+And the reason is because the term itself is wide ranging and covers a lot of ground.
+Here’s another that still quite broad but closer:

 However, a.)
 That rarely if ever happens except at Marathons and Encuentros. b.)
 Floorcraft is almost never mentioned at Milongas. and c.)
 The only time that your teacher mentions it is when they’ve been reminded of it by some online post like this one, and then they pay it no mind because it generally conflicts with step/pattern/figure that does not in any way, shape, or form fit within the line and or lane of dance that you as a Lead or a Follower are dancing in.
 Generally speaking.